Eco-Friendly Takeaway Food Packaging Solutions for Cloud Kitchens in India.

 Pizza claims the second spot on Zomato with 58 million orders, reflecting the pan-Indian love for cheesy delivery treats.

-Chicken rolls, momos, and potato fries round out the top snacks—perfectly portable, yet often wrapped in layers of plastic.
+Chicken rolls, momos, and potato fries are also among the top snacks—each popular for its portability, but often packaged in layers of plastic.

-Sugarcane bagasse—the fibrous byproduct left after extracting juice—has emerged as an eco‑friendly alternative to conventional disposables.
+Sugarcane bagasse is a fibrous byproduct left after extracting juice.
+This eco-friendly material now replaces conventional disposable products.
 Here's why:

-Industrial‑Compostable: ASTM D6400‑certified, it breaks down into organic matter in commercial compost facilities within 90 days.
+Industrial-Compostable: USDA-certified, it breaks down into organic matter in commercial compost facilities within 90 days.

-Heat & Grease Resistance: It is perfect for oily curries, steaming biryanis, and piping‑hot dosas without sogginess or leaks.
+Heat & Grease Resistance: It's perfect for oily curries, steaming biryanis, and piping-hot dosas, keeping them crisp without becoming soggy or leaking.

 Sturdy & Stackable: Rigid enough to withstand last-mile delivery bumps, ensuring meals arrive intact.